 Adding it was also just a hunch I have to admit.

 I had made a batch of fresh green basil pesto a couple of days before that.
 And somehow I thought that a spoonful of that green powerful stuff might go well with the other ingredients too.

 And luckily it did!

-I wasn’t sure whether the hubs would love it because he’s not a huge fan of avocados.
-But he enjoyed it this soup to bits.
+I wasn’t sure whether the hubs would love it because he is not a huge fan of avocados.
+But he enjoyed it this pesto chicken soup to bits.

 - 2 ½ cups chicken stock (600 ml)

 - 9 oz fresh chicken breast (250 g)

 - 1 large ripe avocado

 - Pour the chicken stock in a high pan and then add the peeled garlic cloves.
 Place the pan over high heat until boiling and then add the chicken breast.